IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

     List of collection id representing the collections that are associated with the specified feature flag.

-  type (True, str, None)
-    (Required for new resource) Type of the feature (BOOLEAN, STRING, NUMERIC).

-  enabled_value (True, str, None)
-    (Required for new resource) Value of the feature when it is enabled.
-The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

-  description (False, str, None)
-    Feature description.

-  tags (False, str, None)
-    Tags associated with the feature.

-  environment_id (True, str, None)
-    (Required for new resource) Environment Id.

-  name (True, str, None)
-    (Required for new resource) Feature name.

-  feature_id (True, str, None)
-    (Required for new resource) Feature id.

   disabled_value (True, str, None)
     (Required for new resource) Value of the feature when it is disabled.
 The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

-  guid (True, str, None)
-    (Required for new resource) GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

   id (False, str, None)